nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Actor:** User\
 **MSS:**
 1. User chooses to add a word and its translation by keying in command.
-2. Flashlingo adds the word and its translation.
+2. Flashlingo adds the word and its translation.\
 Use case ends.

+**Extensions:**\
+1a.
+User adds word and translation and specifies the language of the original word and translation.\
+1a1.
+Flashlingo adds the word and its translation as well as the language of both.\
+Use case ends.

 **System:** Flashlingo\
 **Use case:** UC3 – Delete a word\
 **Actor:** User\
 **MSS:**
 1. User chooses to delete a word by keying in command
-2. Flashlingo deletes the word and its translation
+2. Flashlingo deletes the word and its translation.\
 Use case ends.

 **System:** Flashlingo\